 - 7.2.
-The Chair of the Overview and Scrutiny Board shall be entitled to attend any formal public meeting of the Cabinet and to speak to any matter on the agenda for that meeting. - 7.3.
+The Chairs of the Overview and Scrutiny Committees shall be entitled to attend any formal public meeting of the Cabinet to refer to any recommendations made by their Committee to that meeting of the Cabinet, and to speak to any matter on the agenda for that meeting. - 7.3.
 Other Councillors not previously described above may also speak at such meetings with the permission of the Leader or person presiding in their absence.